 Academic Policies on Accommodations

 Converse University complies with Section 504 of the Rehabilitation Act of 1973 (as amended through 1998), the Americans with Disabilities Act of 1990, Title IX of the Education Amendments of 1972, and the non-discrimination requirements of Section 35.107 of the Department of Justice regulations.
-Converse does not discriminate with regard to race, color, sex, national or ethnic origin, age, sexual orientation, religion or disability in admission or access to, or treatment or employment in, its programs and activities.
-As a recipient of federal funds such as Work/Study, Pell and SEOG Grants, and Perkins and Stafford Loans, Converse recognizes its responsibility to provide equivalent access to academically qualified students with documented disabilities while maintaining standards that are essential to the academic program.
+Title II of the ADA states: No qualified individual with a disability shall, because of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity (42 USC 12132).
+Converse recognizes its responsibility to provide equivalent access to academically qualified students with documented disabilities while maintaining standards essential to the academic program.
 A student with a disability is someone with either a physical or mental impairment that substantially limits one or more major life activities.
-Temporary impairments of short duration without permanent impact usually do not qualify as disabilities under the ADA.

-Any faculty member who receives a request for academic accommodations on the basis of disability must refer the student to the Case Manager for Student Accessibility Services immediately.
+Any faculty member who receives a request for academic accommodations due to a disability must refer the student to the Case Manager for Student Accessibility Services immediately.
 No modification of the present program or promises of modification should be made until the Case Manager has made a recommendation.
+Furthermore, accommodations are not retroactive and only go into effect once a student has provided their Certified Accommodation Plan (CAP) to their instructor.

 Admissions